Faculty/Staff Directory

 Kelly Erickson, PhD, OTR/L

 Dr. Erickson has a Master's of Arts degree in occupational therapy and received her Doctorate in psychology from Walden University with a dissertation titled “Perception of Stressors and Resources for Managing the Deployment Process as Predictors of Reservist Spouse’s General Wellbeing."
 She is a calibrated rater of the Assessment of Motor and Process Skills (AMPS) through the Center for Innovative OT Solutions.
 Dr. Erickson is a member of the Minnesota Occupational Therapy Association (MOTA), the American Occupational Therapy Association (AOTA), and maintains certification with the National Board for Certification in Occupational Therapy, Inc. (NBCOT).
 She is also a Credentialed Leader in Academia by completing AOTA's Academic Leadership Institute.
+She participated as an Eue Fellow in 2023-2024 with a project titled DEIJ Content in Occupational Therapy Curriculum.

-She has research interests that include use of everyday technology as assistive devices for occupational performance and as therapeutic media in the occupational therapy process.
-Ongoing research projects include long-term outcomes of an on-campus teaching-learning clinic in occupational therapy curriculum.
-She is currently completing a publication titled A Framework for Addressing DEI in Everyday Practice for AOTA's Diversity, Equity, and Inclusion in Occupational Therapy toolkit.
-She has presented at various occupational therapy conferences, the Minnesota e-Health Summit, the American Association of University Professors Conference on the State of Higher Education, and Assistive Technology Industry Association conference.
+She has research interests that include knowledge translation, clinical reasoning, and professionalism in occupational therapy.
+She has presented at various occupational therapy conferences, the Minnesota e-Health Summit, Minnesota Occupational Therapy Association annual conference, the American Association of University Professors Conference on the State of Higher Education, and Assistive Technology Industry Association conference.

 Publications: